 You need to know that building your empire takes time and patience.
 This isn’t something that happens overnight.

-Right now, I have 74 products in my Shopify store, and the store makes me 7 figures/year.
+Right now, I have 74 products in my Shopify store, and the store makes me 7 figures/year in revenue.

 It takes time to create and grow your Shopify store.
 While, yes, my store was extremely successful from the get-go, I only HAD ONE product to start.

 I surely didn’t have 74 products.
 I had one.
 And that would have gotten old real quick, lemme tell ya.
 I had to create more.
 I had to start meeting the demand.